 If you love to use mason jars, storing your prepared ingredients in a mason jar in the fridge could be an enjoyable way to keep your drinks for the week.

 One significant advantage of this over the Ziploc bags is that you can dump the mixture into your juicer and then pour the juice back into the mason jar.

 Some fruit and vegetables have very little water content.
 You want to ensure that you’re getting something out of the fruits you buy so that you don’t have to juice an entire bag just for one glass.

 Use watery fruit and vegetables as your base for your juice, such as cucumbers and citrus fruits.

 A money-saving strategy is to buy fruits and vegetables in season; they are usually found in surplus and, therefore, more affordable.
 Find out what's in season.

 There are farmers' markets that sell very fresh produce, and people will often sell large amounts for low prices to make sure that they are making money on a crop.

-Most stores have sales due to surplus, and that can be a great time to stock up on an excellent high moisture fruit to use in your juicing.
+Most stores have sales due to surplus, which can be a great time to stock up on an excellent high-moisture fruit to use in your juicing.

 GROW YOUR FRUIT & VEGETABLES